Product Analytics Marketing Automation: A Guide for SaaS Companies

 Talking of customer acquisition, product analytics helps marketing teams evaluate the effectiveness of their marketing campaigns and identify ways to improve them.
 For example, based on the insights, they can showcase the most relevant features to the right customer segments.

-Knowing exactly how and when users interact with the product can also be helpful in designing pricing plans to maximize acquisition and free-to-paid conversions.
+Knowing exactly how and when users interact with the product can also help design pricing plans to maximize acquisition and free-to-paid conversions.

 How to collect product analytics data for marketing automation?

 As most user interactions with SaaS products are digital, it’s very easy to track different aspects of user behavior.
-And thanks to modern analytics tools, marketers (and product managers) can collect the data effortlessly without writing any code or help from developers.
+Thanks to modern analytics tools, marketers (and product managers) can collect the data effortlessly without writing any code or help from developers.

 Feature usage tracking can help teams improve their adoption.

 In the past, to track feature usage, you had to attach a JS script to each individual feature.
-Most tools these days (not all, though) allow you to tag features from the front end.
+These days, most tools (not all, though) allow you to tag features from the front end.

 Set up custom events to track customer journey stages